graphery/grapper-doc/src/guide/starter/index.md

   <g-editor href="#example-starter" title="very basic example"></g-editor>
 </ClientOnly>

-Graphane is based on SVG and directives, defining a **declarative way** to build **data-driven** graphics.
+Grapper is based on SVG and directives, defining a **declarative way** to build **data-driven** graphics.
 This approach allows centering the effort on the design in a very natural form.
 Designers and developers achieve technical efficiency and gain the means to communicate their data story to their audience effectively.

-In addition, Graphane has a **smooth rendering** and **optimal performance** with a **tiny overhead**.
+In addition, Grapper has a **smooth rendering** and **optimal performance** with a **tiny overhead**.
 It is not just a tool but a complete system that includes specially designed mechanisms to update the visualization efficiently when data are changed.
-This feature allows Graphane to maintain high runtime performance without the need for pre-compilation processes.
+This feature allows Grapper to maintain high runtime performance without the need for pre-compilation processes.